 Department for Business, Energy and Industrial Strategy, United Kingdom

 Professor John Loughhead CB OBE FREng FTSE FIMechE FIET was appointed Chief Science Advisor for the UK’s Department of Energy and Climate Change (DECC) in 2014 and became Chief Scientific Advisor to the Department for Business, Energy and Industrial Strategy in 2016 when DECC was merged with the business department.
 Between 2004 and 2014, he was executive director of the UK Energy Research Centre in London.
 Prior to that, he served as Vice-President Technology with ALSTOM (Paris) where he was responsible for technology strategy and IP management throughout ALSTOM, a substantial international group of energy and transport equipment businesses.
-He has worked in research with GEC ALSTHOM (Paris) and was head of the Thermofluid & Energy Division for GEC Engineering Research Centre.
-He has sat on the UK’s Defence Science Advisory Council Technology Board, on numerous university advisory boards, and has been an expert consultant to the governments of Australia and Chile for energy policy development as well as consultant and assessor to EC on their multi-billion Euro Framework innovation programmes.
-Loughhead is a Chartered Engineer with a BSc in Mechanical Engineering and an M.Sc. in Heat Transfer Engineering, both from Imperial College, and a DSc from Keele University.
+He has worked in research with GEC ALSTHOM (Paris) and was Managing Director of GEC Engineering Research Centre.
+He has sat on the UK’s Defence R&D Board, on numerous university advisory boards, and has been an expert consultant to the governments of Australia and Chile for energy policy development as well as consultant and assessor to EC on their multi-billion Euro Framework innovation programmes.
+Loughhead is a Chartered Engineer with a BSc in Mechanical Engineering and an MSc in Heat Transfer Engineering, both from Imperial College, and a DSc from Keele University.
 He is a Fellow of the UK, Australian and Chinese national academies of engineering, Professor of Engineering at Cardiff University and Fellow of Queen Mary University of London.

 + Peter Love